martinber/noaa-apt/docs/development.md

 ## Things to do

+- Bugs:

+    - App icon not showing on Windows and maybe not on Linux

+    - Decoded image preview is not removed when setting resample mode

+    - Stop downloading TLE if not needed

+    - Image preview is bugged when resizing

 - Important:

     - Look for defaults for yaw and scales?.
 See if yaw problems are caused by